slowernews/wisdom-tldr/chapters/chapter_appendix.md

 sucess is a dangerous word. i dont know any sucessful person.

-sucesses keep you making the same stuff, mistakes not
+sucesses keep you making the same stuff, mistakes not.

 “To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.”louis-lamour

-Succeeding means securing advantage.

 > *'It’s never your identity, it’s always your strategy'*